souktha/souktha.github.io/hardware/bch15_7_5_hw/index.rst

 .. type: text

-This post is the implementation part of the my post on `Binary BCH (15,7,5) workout`_ where I did some math workout on the BCH forward error-correction code (FEC).
+This post is the implementation part of the my post on `Binary BCH (15,7,5) workout`_ where I did some math workout on the BCH forward-error-correcting code (FEC).
 I find it to be simple enough to implement it in verilog that can eventually be synthesized for FPGA.
 I choose the simplest algorithm for decoding the binary BCH (15,7,5) as outlined in my last post.